Did a dog bite you or your child and cause injuries? Call 954-424-1440 to speak to an experienced South Florida dog bite injury lawyer.

 At Cohen and Juda, P.A., We Will Represent You Personally in Dog Bite Cases

-If you or your loved one have suffered due to the negligence of a dog owner in South Florida, contact the law offices of Cohen and Juda, P.A.
+If you or your loved one have suffered due to a dog owner’s negligence in South Florida, contact the law offices of Cohen and Juda, P.A.
 We will personally represent you in cases involving injuries due to dog bites.
 With more than 30 years of experience in personal injury law, we are pleased to offer you a free consultation.
 Call 954-800-6567 today to speak with our team located in Plantation, FL.

 Copyright © 2022.
 Cohen and Juda, P.A.
 All rights reserved.